 and fold it around the drum.

-Once inserted in the machine, the alphabet may be aligned somewhat by using
+Once installed in the machine, the alphabet may have to be aligned

 the black knob on the front of the machine.